 fbpx

-Ovulation occurs when the ovary releases an egg and some women experience bleeding & spotting around the time they are ovulating, which is normal occurrence.
-In fact, it’s fairly common for women to spot or bleed some point in their menstrual cycles.
+Ovulation occurs when the ovary releases an egg and some women experience bleeding & spotting around the time they are ovulating, which is a normal occurrence.
+It’s fairly common for women to spot or bleed at some point in their menstrual cycles.
 But when should you be concerned about the bleeding during ovulation?

 ( This blog post will explore the signs that indicate when ovulation spotting or bleeding is normal and when it is a sign of concern. it will also discuss the next steps that you can take if you are concerned about bleeding & spotting during ovulation.)